-Jamie Weinfurter is an interdisciplinary 3D artist from Stevens Point, Wisconsin.
+Jamie Weinfurter is a multi-disciplinary 3D artist from Stevens Point, Wisconsin.

 Read more about her work at jamieweinfurter.com

 Follow her on instagram: @jaybyrdart

 Jamie Weinfurter was born and raised in rural central Wisconsin.
 From a young age, Jamie developed a passion for drawing and crafting as a means for self-expression, which developed into investigations of gender and identity in sculpture.
 She earned a Bachelor of Fine Arts degree at the University of Wisconsin-Stevens Point with an emphasis in 3D in 2018.
 There, Jamie displayed her work in various juried exhibitions, co-chaired a student-run juried show, became an officer for Student Art League, received multiple scholarships and the Oscar grant for her senior exhibition, and interned as the 3D and ceramics studio tech for two years.
 After graduating, Jamie has participated in numerous group shows in Minnesota, Illinois, Indiana, and Wisconsin; had pieces on public display in Deerfield, Illinois and Mankato, Minnesota; and has created outdoor sculpture at Josephine Sculpture Park, Sculpture Trails Outdoor Museum, and Franconia Sculpture Park in 2019.
 Jamie has recently completed a residency with NE Sculpture Gallery Factory and has installed sculpture in Mankato, Bemidji, and Rochester, Minnesota in 2020.
 She will continue her residency at Josephine Sculpture Park in fall of 2020.
 She will also have a residency with Salem Art Works (SAW) and install an outdoor sculpture in Lafayette, Colorado that is postponed until 2021.